manticoresoftware/manticoresearch-php/docs/testing.md

 docker-compose build
 ```

-Sometimes it's a good idea to rebuild the images with `--no-cache` to ensure they are not outdated and can still build correctly.
+Sometimes it's a good idea to rebuild the images with `--no-cache` to ensure they are not outdated and can still be built correctly.

 ## Prepare PHP composer packages
 ```bash